Sanofi-Public/PMCB-scGFT/README.md

 </p>

-Depending on the operating system used for calculations, the results can be slightly different from the projected ones.
+Depending on the operating system used for calculations, the results can be different from the projected ones.

 #### Perform cell-based synthesis: